okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 <ApiOperation method="post" url="/api/v1/apps/${applicationId}/credentials/csrs" />

-Generates a new key pair and returns the certificate signing request (CSR).
+Generates a new key pair and returns the Certificate Signing Request (CSR).
 The information in a CSR is used by the Certificate Authority (CA) to verify and create your certificate.
 It also contains the public key that is included in your certificate.

 > **Note:** The key pair isn't listed in the [key credentials for the application](#list-key-credentials-for-application) until it's published.